Business

 Learn More

 AutoDetective.ai is a vehicle research platform.
-Users can look up vehicles by VIN, browse by make and model, and access vehicle history data.
-The core value proposition is straightforward, but the SEO opportunity comes from the long tail: there are thousands of specific make-model-year combinations that people search for, and each one represents a potential landing page.
+Users look up vehicles by VIN, browse by make and model, and access vehicle history data.
+The core value proposition is straightforward, but the SEO opportunity comes from the long tail: thousands of specific make-model-year combinations that people search for, each one a potential landing page.

-By early 2025, I had built out pages for the most popular vehicles — roughly 800 pages covering major makes and recent model years.
-These were performing well.
+By early 2025, I had about 800 pages covering major makes and recent model years.
 Decent rankings, steady organic traffic, reasonable ad revenue.
 The question was whether the same approach could scale by an order of magnitude.

 You can't manually create 20,000 pages.
 That's obvious.
 But the architecture for programmatically generating pages at this scale requires more thought than most people realize.